anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * issue #79, clarified that BRSKI discovery in the context of BRSKI-PRM is not needed in {{discovery_uc2_reg}}.
 * issue #103, removed step 6 in verification handling for the wrapped CA certificate provisioning as only applicable after enrollment {{exchanges_uc2_3c}}
-* issue #128: included notation of nomadic operation of the registrar-agent in {{architecture}}, including proposed text from PR #131
+* issue #128: included notation of nomadic operation of the Registrar-Agent in {{architecture}}, including proposed text from PR #131
-* issue #130, introduced DNS service discovery name for brski_pledge to enable discovery by the registrar-agent in {{iana-con}
+* issue #130, introduced DNS service discovery name for brski_pledge to enable discovery by the Registrar-Agent in {{iana-con}
 * removed unused reference RFC 5280
 * removed site terminology
 * deleted duplicated text in {{pledge_ep}}
 * clarified registrar discovery and relation to BRSKI-Discovery in {{discovery_uc2_reg}}
-* clarified discovery of pledges by the registrar-agent in {{discovery_uc2_ppa}}, deleted reference to GRASP as handled in BRSKI-Discovery
+* clarified discovery of pledges by the Registrar-Agent in {{discovery_uc2_ppa}}, deleted reference to GRASP as handled in BRSKI-Discovery
 * addressed comments from SECDIR early review

 From IETF draft 09 -> IETF draft 10: